Mantaro/mantaro-wiki/znai/basics/server-configuration.md

 ---
 # Auto-Mod & Moderation Options
-Configure the basic moderation and setup an auto-mod for discord invites and spam.
+Configure the basic moderation and set up an auto-mod for discord invites and spam.

 |                  Type                  |                 Command                 |                   Preview                    |
 |:--------------------------------------:|:---------------------------------------:|:--------------------------------------------:|